 Breastfeeding is one of those things you’re told is great for baby.

-It can improve the bonding process, it increases baby’s immunity and provides nourishment and nutrients for your baby.
+It can improve bonding time with your baby , increases baby’s immunity and provides nourishment and nutrients for your baby.

 These are things that are typically mentioned if you see a lactation consultant or at least chat with a friend whose breastfed.